Cold Water Hurting Your Tooth? Common Causes and Treatments

 Some people are wary of consuming cold items.
 Any shift in the temperature of their food, drink, or even air, results in sudden sharp pain in one or more teeth.
 This discomfort in your teeth, triggered as a result of external stimuli, is tooth sensitivity.

-Tooth sensitivity happens when the protective layer of enamel on the tooth wears down and exposes the less dense layer of dentin.
-Once it loses the protection of the hard enamel, dentin becomes vulnerable to external stimuli.
-It leaves the nerves of your tooth exposed and open to irritation.
+Tooth sensitivity, clinically known as dentin hypersensitivity, occurs when the protective layer of enamel on the tooth wears down and exposes the less dense layer of dentin.
+Dentin contains microscopic tubules—tiny channels that connect directly to the tooth's nerve center.
+Once the tooth loses the protection of the hard enamel, these tubules become exposed to external stimuli.
+When cold substances contact the exposed dentin, fluid movement within these tubules triggers nerve response, causing the characteristic sharp pain.

 The Root Causes of Sensitivity